 The house sat back from the property line, its small yard protected by an attractive cast iron fence.
 A rusticated brownstone base with two arched openings upheld the four floors of red brick.
 The windows of each floor were treated differently, yet all were framed in carved brownstone that contrasted pleasantly with the rich red brick.
 A robust bracketed cornice completed the design.

 McCunn held on to the completed property, renting it to merchant-class families.
 In 1866 the family of George Francis Merchant lived here.
 That summer, on August 21 at 5:00, the funeral of George Augustus Brown was held in the parlor.
 The 54-year old had died of sun stroke while in New Orleans two weeks earlier.
 Whether the Brown family had replaced the Merchants as residents; or whether the funeral was held here as a gesture of friendship is unclear.

 By now the good luck of John H. McCunn was running out.
 In 1860 he has been elected City Judge under the Tammany Hall administration.
 He left New York to fight in the Civil War and was honored for his bravery at the Battle of Malvern Hills.
-But when he made disrespectful remarks about his commanding officer, he was ordered court-martialed.
+But he was later ordered court-martialed for his treatment of a subordinate.
 He avoided trial by resigning; however General McClellan issued an order that John McCunn could never again be admitted into the United States Army.